Updated: Jul 16

 More than ever, a whole team approach to activities is being implemented within care homes, everyone is joining in, whether it's helping with Easter crafts or playing a very active role in a life-size version of Hungry Hippos.
 I've been silently cheering - this is what I have been hoping to see for years.

 I've never suggested that this transformation would be easy, it's not.
-But, in a time of adversity it helps to be a part of a team, to have fun and to share the challenges, and this has clearly been recognised but many care homes.
+But, in a time of adversity it helps to be a part of a team, to have fun and to share the challenges, and this has clearly been recognised by many care homes.
 It's also a fantastic way to gain free publicity for your care homes.

 However,I was really saddened at the weekend to read a post on a Facebook group which had attracted a great number of responses in a similar vein.
 The post (from an Activity Coordinator) shocked me.
-Apparently, following the success of an Easter themed activity, a member of the care team had dared to make a suggestion of another Easter themed activity - and this was terrible.
+Apparently, following the success of an Easter themed activity, a member of the care team had "dared" to make a suggestion of another Easter themed activity - and this was terrible.

 Let's just think about that for a moment!